 - Stage 3 – Under Support.
 Version 1.x will be under support when we release novaPDF version 3.0.
 This means that we stop fixing bugs (i.e. no updates), but we still offer support if you have any issues using it.

-- Stage 4 – Unsupported. novaPDF version 1.x becomes unsupported when we release novaPDF version 4.0.
+- Stage 4 – Unsupported. novaPDF version 1.x becomes unsupported when we release novaPDF version 4.0 (or we are very close to release it).
 This is basically the end-of-life for that particular version, as we won’t be offering support for it either.

 Clients that own a license for an unsupported version can still download, install, activate and use it on the compatible operating systems.
 However, we won’t offer any help in configuring that version, nor we can offer support if there’s an issue with the application.
 We also announce when we end the support for a major version on our blog.
 You can see the currently unsupported version announcements here: End-of-support announcements